MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting: Our Method

 where \(\epsilon_{i,t}=\frac{z_{i,t}-\mu_{i,t}}{\sigma_{i,t}}\).
 Eq.~\eqref{eqn:gls_ll} and Eq.~\eqref{eqn:nll_uni}, when used as scoring rules to optimize the model, are generally referred to as the log-score and are widely employed in probabilistic forecasting.

 For univariate problems, the CRPS is also a strictly proper scoring rule, defined as

-where $F$ is the CDF of the predicted variable, $z$ is the observation, and $Z$ and $Z^{\prime}$ are independent random variables both associated with the CDF $F$.
+where $F$ is the predictive CDF, $z$ is the observation, and $Z$ and $Z^{\prime}$ are independent random variables both associated with the CDF $F$.
 The CRPS has a closed-form expression when evaluating a Gaussian-distributed variable \(z \sim \mathcal{N}\left( \mu, \sigma^2\right)\) \citep{gneiting2005calibrated}:

-where \(F_{\mu,\sigma}\left(z\right)=F\left(\frac{z-\mu}{\sigma}\right)\), \(F\) and \(f\) are the CDF and PDF of the standard Gaussian distribution.
+where \(F_{\mu,\sigma}\left(z\right)=\Phi\left(\frac{z-\mu}{\sigma}\right)\), \(\Phi\) and \(\varphi\) are the CDF and PDF of the standard Gaussian distribution.

-The CRPS has been shown to be a more robust alternative to the log-score as a loss function in univariate problems, particularly because the negative log-likelihood in Eq.~\eqref{eqn:nll_uni} is quadratic in form \citep{gneiting2005calibrated,rasp2018neural,murad2021probabilistic,chen2024generative}.
+The CRPS has been shown to be a more robust alternative to the log-score as a loss function in many problems \citep{gneiting2005calibrated,rasp2018neural,murad2021probabilistic,chen2024generative}.
+We observe that the log-score can grow arbitrarily large in magnitude when a single outlier disproportionately influences the loss function, owing to the unbounded nature of the logarithmic function (Eq.~\eqref{eqn:gls_ll} and Eq.~\eqref{eqn:nll_uni}).
+Additionally, the quadratic form of the error terms in the Gaussian likelihood also makes it sensitive to outliers (e.g., \(\epsilon_{i,t}^2\) in Eq.~\eqref{eqn:nll_uni}).
+In contrast, CRPS evaluates the entire predictive distribution rather than concentrating solely on the likelihood of individual data points (Eq.~\eqref{eqn:crps_uni}).
 Moreover, the CRPS can directly replace the log-score, providing analytical gradients with respect to \(\mu\) and \(\sigma\) for backpropagation.
 However, for a MVG distribution, the CRPS does not have a widely used closed-form expression.